List of Space Shuttle missions: Flight numbering

 Profiles of all five orbiters at launch.

 The U.S. Space Shuttle program was officially referred to as the Space Transportation System (STS).
 Specific shuttle missions were therefore designated with the prefix "STS".
 Initially, the launches were given sequential numbers indicating order of launch, such as STS-7.
-Subsequent to the Apollo 13 mishap, due to Administrator of NASA James M. Beggs's triskaidekaphobia and consequent unwillingness to number a forthcoming flight as STS-13, beginning in 1984, each mission was assigned a code, such as STS-41-B, with the first digit (or pair of digits for years 1990 and beyond) indicating the federal fiscal year offset into the program (so 41-B was scheduled for FY 1984, 51-A thru 51-L originally for FY 1985, and the third flight in FY 1995 would have been named 51-C), the second digit indicating the launch site (1 was Kennedy Space Center and 2 was Space Launch Complex 6 at Vandenberg Air Force Base, although Vandenberg was never used), and the letter indicating scheduling sequence.
+Subsequent to the Apollo 13 mishap, due to Administrator of NASA James M. Beggs's triskaidekaphobia and consequent unwillingness to number a forthcoming flight as STS-13, beginning in 1984, each mission was assigned a code, such as STS-41-B, with the first digit (or pair of digits for years 1990 and beyond) indicating the federal fiscal year offset into the program (so 41-B was scheduled for FY 1984, 51-A through 51-L originally for FY 1985, and the third flight in FY 1985 would have been named 51-C), the second digit indicating the launch site (1 was Kennedy Space Center and 2 was Space Launch Complex 6 at Vandenberg Air Force Base, although Vandenberg was never used), and the letter indicating scheduling sequence.
 These codes were assigned when the launches were initially scheduled and were not changed as missions were delayed or rescheduled.
 The codes were adopted from STS-41-B through STS-51-L (although the highest code used was actually STS-61-C), and the sequential numbers were used internally at NASA on all processing paperwork.

 After the Challenger disaster, NASA returned to using a sequential numbering system, with the number counting from the beginning of the STS program.
 Unlike the initial system, however, the numbers were assigned based on the initial mission schedule, and did not always reflect actual launch order.
 This numbering scheme started at 26, with the first flight as STS-26R—the R suffix stood for "reflight" to disambiguate from prior missions.
 The suffix was used for two years through STS-33R, then the R was dropped.
 As a result of the changes in systems, flights under different numbering systems could have the same number with one having a letter appended, e.g. flight STS-51 (a mission carried out by Discovery in 1993) was many years after STS-51-A (Discovery's second flight in 1984).
 It wasn't until STS-127 in 2009 where the flight numbering system returned to a standard and consistent order.